DFE-Digital/prepare-academy-conversions/README.md

 - `ServiceLink:TransfersUrl` - The URL for the Transfers service.

 For local development, user secrets can be set using the command:
-- `dotnet user-secrets set "key" "value"` from the `ApplyToBecomeInternal` project.
+- `dotnet user-secrets set "key" "value"` from the `Dfe.PrepareConversions` project.

 Alternatively, there is a Rider plugin called `.NET Core User Secrets` that allows the secrets to be managed via a json file, accessed by right clicking on the project -> `Tools` -> `Open Project User Secrets`.